IBM/turi-create-movie-recommender/README.md

 Turi Create supports exporting recommender models to CoreML, so they can run on-device, and there's no need for a backend.
 However, it only works with iOS 12 and above (which is currently in Beta), and there's an [issue with linking the custom model framework](https://github.com/apple/turicreate/issues/799).
 Therefore, this code pattern will use a backend that takes requests from the iOS Application, and runs the users' preferences through the Turi Create model, to return predictions as to what the user would like to watch next.

 First, copy the `movie_rec` folder (your trained model) from `local_model_training`, and paste it into the `serverside_prediction_api` folder.
-Once that's done, run the following command from a terminal window within that folder: `FLASK_APP=backend.py flask run`.
+Once that's done, run the following command from a terminal window within that folder:

+`FLASK_APP=backend.py flask run`

 This will run the `backend.py` file, which is the flask application.

+Next, open up a tunnel to the backend with [ngrok](https://www.ngrok.com), so your iOS App can access it:

+`ngrok http 5000` (change 5000 to whichever port you chose with Flask)

 ### 5. Deploy the iOS app

 Finally, you can run the front-end of the application.

+Start by pointing your iOS app to the backend.
+Go to the `iOS_Frontend/MovieRecommender/MovieRecommender/MovieHandler.swift` file, and change the `backend` constant to the link of the ngrok tunnel.

-Navigate to the `iOS_frontend/MovieRecommender` folder, and open the `xcworkspace` file.
+Then, in the `iOS_frontend/MovieRecommender` folder, and open the `xcworkspace` file.
 Once you're there, run the application by hitting <kbd>&#8984;</kbd> + <kbd>R</kbd> or clicking the run button beside the window controls on the top left of Xcode.